OpenSecuritySummit/oss2018/content/outcomes/tracks/CISO/working-sessions/cyber-risk-modeling.md

 session_type 	: user-session   # working-session, user-session, product-session
 technology	:
-categories   	:                  	# GDPR, Juice Shop, etc. status      	: review-content   	# draft, review-content, done description	:
+categories   	:                  	# GDPR, Juice Shop, etc. status      	: done description	:
 ---

 ### Cyber Risk Quantification for insurance and underwriting transactions

-Use a 4-step process to evaluate risk:
+Use a four step process to evaluate risk:

 1. LEVERAGE: Leverage responses to the NIST Cybersecurity Framework (CSF) questionnaire.
 2. EVALUATE: Online NIST Self-Evaluation (only), and/or deeper Cyber Readiness Evaluation (CRE) at a level matching the organisation’s needs.